 After traveling to Busan from Seoul or Pyeongtaek, you need accommodations, but you don’t know how to look for and reserve a suitably priced and comfortable place.
 Not to worry!
 This article will provide some useful links that will help you look for different places of lodgings.
 You can also look at our article on things to do in Busan as well as the best things to do at night in Busan.

 The best way to enjoy your travel is by having a local tell you the ins and outs of the city.
-Find the best tours and activities from locals, ex-pats, and travelers at Tourteller.
-Tourteller is the ultimate guide to make the best choice for your unforgettable trip.
-This site saves you time and MONEY by instantly comparing all the tours, attractions, and activities all in one place.
+Find the best tours and activities from locals, ex-pats, and travelers at IVISITKOREA.
+IVISITKOREA is the ultimate guide to making the best choice for your unforgettable trip.
+This site saves you time and money by instantly comparing all the tours, attractions, and activities in one place.
 And best yet it is FREE to use.
-Check them out here!

 You might have heard of Airbnb.
 If you haven’t, the first thing you must know is that Airbnb is quickly becoming the world’s favorite way to find hostels, apartments, and houses for rent anywhere you might go.
 As it is not run through big hotel companies, prices may vary a lot.
 Nevertheless, it is one step above CouchSurfing but with much safer circumstances.